 Bloomsday (May)

 Since 1977, the first Sunday in May has been dedicated to Spokane’s Lilac Bloomsday Run.
 What started as a small run with about 1,200 runners has now become an annual tradition that attracts over 50,000 participants.
-The 7.5-mile route takes participants through a course beginning and ending in downtown near Riverfront Park with scenic views of the river.
+The 7.5-mile route begins and ends in downtown with scenic views of the river.

 Hoopfest (June)